-As used herein, "Junior Lien Obligations-No Reserve Fund" means the City's Water System Junior Lien Revenue Refunding Bonds, Series 2012 (No Reserve Fund), its Water System Junior Lien Revenue Refunding Bonds, Series 2013B (No Reserve Fund), the Bonds, the Series 2013F Bonds, and any Additional Junior Lien Obligations hereafter issued that are not additionally benefited by money on deposit in the Reserve Fund; the term "Reserve Fund-Secured Junior Lien Obligations" means the Previously Issued Junior Lien Obligations and any Additional Junior Lien Obligations that are secured by a parity lien on and pledge of the Reserve Fund and specifically excluding the Junior Lien Obligations-No Reserve Fund.
+As used herein, "Junior Lien Obligations-No Reserve Fund" means the City's (i) Water System Junior Lien Revenue Refunding Bonds, Series 2012 (No Reserve Fund), (ii) Water System Junior Lien Revenue Refunding Bonds, Series 2013B (No Reserve Fund), (iii) Water System Junior Lien Revenue and Refunding Bonds, Series 2013E (No Reserve Fund), (iv) Water System Variable Rate Junior Lien Revenue and Refunding Bonds, Series 2013F (No Reserve Fund), (v) upon issuance, the Bonds, (vi) upon issuance, the Series 2014B Bonds, and (vii) any Additional Junior Lien Obligations hereafter issued that are not additionally benefited by money on deposit in the Reserve Fund; the term "Reserve Fund-Secured Junior Lien Obligations" means the Previously Issued Junior Lien Obligations and any Additional Junior Lien Obligations (including the Series 214C Bonds and the Series 2014D Bonds) that are secured by a parity lien on and pledge of the Reserve Fund and specifically excluding the Junior Lien Obligations-No Reserve Fund.

-The Bonds, together with the Series 2013F Bonds, represent the third and fourth issuances of Junior Lien Obligations - No Reserve Fund.
+The Bonds, together with the Series 2014B Bonds, represent the fifth and sixth issuances of Junior Lien Obligations - No Reserve Fund.